 Please tell us about your research project.

 I am a PhD student in Geography at the Université Paul Valéry - Montpellier 3, under the supervision of Professor Valérie Lavaud-Letilleul and Dr Isabelle Berry-Chikhaoui.
-My doctoral research adresses contemporary seaport areas as masculine places.
-The gender lens reveals the structure of ports as places of power and negociation: unequal access to employment despite attractive salary prospects, gender sterotypes, masculine practices that shape the docks but are now challenged by the management.
+My doctoral research addresses the spatial dimension of gender relations at work.
+For that purpose, I chose the case of contemporary seaport areas as masculine workplaces.
+The gender categories reveal the structure of ports as places of power and negotiation: unequal access to employment despite attractive salary prospects, gender stereotypes, masculine practices that shape the docks but are now challenged by the management.
 I work on two European case-studies: Le Havre (France) and Felixstowe (United Kingdom).

-You've been granted a monthly scholarship.
-Could you please tell us a bit more about this scholarship?
+Could you please tell us a bit more about your scholarship/exchange programme?

 First impressions of Oxford/the University?

-As a geographer, I am very interested in the contrast between Oxford and the Suffolk industrial towns where I stayed while doing my field work (Ipswich, Felixstowe).
-Because of the proportion of students within the general population, the importance of the colleges in the urban structure, and the middle-class standards of living, Oxford is absolutely different from any other city I know.
-I am fond of the beautiful oxonian architecture: to me, working inside Radcliffe Camera is somehow very stimulating!
-My first impressions of the quiet city and its countryside are very positive.
+As a geographer, I am very interested in the contrast between Oxford and the Suffolk industrial towns where I stayed while doing my fieldwork (Ipswich, Felixstowe).
+Because of the proportion of students within the general population, the importance of the colleges in the urban structure, and the prevailing middle-class standards, Oxford is absolutely different from any other city I know.
+This time, I will make sure I get to see everything: from the beautiful Oxonian colleges and museums to the meadows and their bathing spots.